sklintyg/rehabstod/tools/loadtest/gotling/README.md

 3. Build the executable from the root of the cloned project using: go build -o gotling src/github.com/eriklupander/gotling/*.go
 4. Copy the gotling executable into _/rehabstod/tools/loadtest/gotling_

-### Configuring and running a test
+### Configuring and running the ListActiveSickLeavesForCareUnit test

-#### Test definition
+#### Test definition ListActiveSickLeavesForCareUnit
-The definition for the rehabstod gotling test resides in /samples/rehabstod.yml
+The definition for the rehabstod ListActiveSickLeavesForCareUnit gotling test resides in /samples/rehabstod.yml

     ---
     iterations: 50